RaphaelIT7/gmod-holylib/docs/luapack.md

 The ingest worker is asynchronous and non-fatal.
 This repository's `cpp-httplib` build is not linked to OpenSSL, so built-in ingestion accepts `http://` only and refuses to downgrade `https://`.
 Operators needing HTTPS can handle the pluggable server hook `HolyLib:OnLuaPackBuilt(generation, resourcePath, md5, compressedSize)` in their existing trusted uploader.
 Do not place credentials in archived cvars or commit them to configuration.

+## Optimistic join stubbing

+The READY acknowledgement is sent from the client bootstrap, but the engine only flushes queued client commands after signon completes — so on a real join it arrives after the Requesting Lua phase already delivered everything natively.
+The base feature therefore saves almost nothing on first joins. `holylib_gmoddatapack_luapack_optimistic` closes that gap by speculating per connection instead of waiting for proof:

+- The first `optimistic_prefix_files` requested files (and at least `optimistic_prefix_bytes` of Lua source) are always delivered natively.
+Warm reconnects request few files, never cross the prefix, and never speculate; the prefix also progressively re-natives files for clients that cached stubs from an earlier session.
+- Once a connection crosses both thresholds without having acknowledged, the remaining requested files that exist in its pinned generation are answered with generation stubs.
+  Files missing from the generation (changed since publication), the init file, fallback slots, and every existing fail-open path stay native.

+Recovery is what makes speculation safe.
+If a stub executes client-side and no pack can serve it, the bootstrap first attempts one synchronous mount of the already-downloaded object (the FastDL fetch may have finished mid-join).
+If that fails, the session cannot be repaired in place: the client sends `holylib_luapack_unready`, stops acknowledging, and issues one `retry`.
+The server latches that account (by engine network ID) to native delivery for `unready_ttl` seconds — and it also sets the same latch on its own whenever a connection that received speculative stubs disconnects without acknowledging, so a recovery command lost in the reconnect teardown still converges.
+A matching READY clears the latch.
+The worst case per affected account is one wasted stub join plus one full native join;
+a server restart between the failure and the retry forgets the latch and costs one more such cycle.
+Latches are held in memory only and reset with the level.

+Every join logs one summary line at activation (native files/bytes, speculative stubs, acknowledged stubs, latch and fallback state).
+Run with speculation off first and use these lines to validate prefix sizing against real traffic before enabling the flag.

 ## Kill switch

 Run this from the server console/RCON, or as a superadmin player: